Hazeltine’s Signature Hole Reaches New Heights

 The first championship hosted by Hazeltine was the 1966 U.S. Women’s Open, won by Sandra Spuzich.
 In 1977, when the championship returned, Hollis Stacy won one of her six USGA titles by edging Nancy Lopez.

 In between, the 1970 U.S. Open was won in a commanding fashion by Tony Jacklin, the last Englishman to have earned the championship, until Justin Rose won in 2013.
-The difficulty of the Hazeltine and the windy conditions on the first day caused scores to soar, causing a backlash among some of the players.
+The difficulty of Hazeltine and the windy conditions on the first day caused scores to soar, causing a backlash among some of the players.
 The events of that year set in motion several changes for the course.

 The public debut of those changes, including the now-famous sixteenth hole, occurred in 1983, when Billy Casper emerged victorious in the U.S. Senior Open.
 The success of that championship paved the way for the return of Hazeltine to the international golf scene.